Borrow Money

 The cost of your loan varies and is affected by a number of different factors including:

-What information do I need to borrow money?
+What information do I need to provide if I want to borrow money?

-Do I have to have a credit check?
+Can I borrow money without a credit check?

 What are the differences between a lender and a broker?